mrtsmit/WLAN-VPN-PI/README.md

 * Ethernet (eth0)
 * An additional WLAN interface (wlan1)

 Connection to the Internet is NATed and a VPN client tunnel to a VPN server is used to encrypt ALL traffic to and from ALL devices connected to the access point.
 Alternatively, direct NATing without a VPN tunnel is also possible.
-However such devices are available off-the-shelf for a few euros.

 OpenVPN in client mode is used for creating the tunnel to an OpenVPN server somewhere on the Internet.
-A great project description of how to set-up a VPN server on the other end at home (on a Raspberry Pi, of course) can be found here.
+A great project description of how to set-up a VPN server on the other end at home (on a Raspberry Pi, of course) can be found at http://readwrite.com/2014/04/10/raspberry-pi-vpn-tutorial-server-secure-web-browsing.
 Alternatively it's also possible to use a commercial service that offers OpenVPN server connectivity.

-Hardware Requirements: Apart from a Raspberry Pi, a USB Wi-Fi Dongle is necessary.
+Hardware Requirements: Apart from a Raspberry Pi, a USB Wi-Fi dongle is necessary.
+If Wi-Fi is used as a backhaul, a second Wi-Fi USB dongle is required.
 This project uses a hostapd executable that was compiled for the Realtek RTL8188CUS chipset.
-The following USB Wi-Fi dongles have been checked for compatibility:
+The following devices have been checked for compatibility:

 * EDIMAX EW-7811UN